-Even if you do not plan to distribute your app in the US, these elements can be a helpful guideline when including ink signature functionality in your product.
-Our PSPDFKit framework makes it easy to create, manipulate, store, and permanently apply ink signature annotations in a PDF either via our built-in UI or programmatically through the API.
+Even if you don’t plan to distribute your app in the US, these elements can be a helpful guideline when including ink signature functionality in your product.
+Our PSPDFKit framework makes it easy to add and store electronic signatures in a PDF either via our built-in UI or programmatically through the API.

 A digital signature is an algorithm and encryption scheme that establishes the authenticity of a digital document.
 Essentially, a digital signature acts as a fingerprint that is unique to each user.
 It verifies the signer’s identity, ensures the signer cannot deny having signed the record, and confirms that the record was not altered in transit.
 Digital signature usage is increasing in popularity across many different software categories, and although it was originally utilized only in formal, complex legal contracts and banking transactions, the ease of use and decreasing cost barriers to digital signatures are resulting in a much wider utilization of this more secure option.

 The PDF specification provides for creation and verification of cryptographically-secure digital signatures through public key infrastructure (PKI), which provides a secure and reliable system of managing and exchanging digital certificates.
 This system uses a hashing algorithm to generate two long numerical keys: one public and one private.
 The signing party’s private key is used to create and encrypt a digital signature hash when the PDF is signed, and the hash matches the signed PDF.
 Often, the digital signature is marked with additional metadata, such as the date and time of signature, the IP address, the speed of signing, and biometric data like method of input, pressure sensitivity, and touch radius.